Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Results and Discussions

 \subsection{Post-Glitch Recoveries}

-In this section, we present the post-glitch recovery behavior of the Vela pulsar.
-The spin-down rate has been analyzed from MJD 57651 to 60700.
+In this section, we present the post-glitch recovery behaviour of the Vela pulsar.
+The spin-down rate has been analysed from MJD 57651 to 60700.
 During this period, the Vela pulsar has displayed four glitches.
-The post-glitch recovery of the Vela pulsar is regular, i.e., it follows similar behavior.
-The recovery for this pulsar usually consists of exponential and linear relaxations well described by Model 3.
+The post-glitch recovery of the Vela pulsar is regular, i.e., it follows similar behaviour.
+The recovery for this pulsar usually consists of exponential and linear relaxations well described by Model 3 of Section \ref{vortexCreepModel}.
 We have investigated all post-glitch recoveries for this pulsar within the framework of the vortex creep model for the glitches listed in Table~\ref{table_glitch_paramters}, and the resulting fit parameters obtained using the vortex creep model are listed in Table~\ref{table_post-glitch}.
 Now, we concisely describe the post-glitch relaxation(s) for individual cases.